nhsx/skunkworks-long-stayer-risk-stratification/README.md

 | [Production Build Configuration Files](deploy/README.md) | Overview of the configuration files provided for production build Docker containers |
 | [Training](training/README.md) | Description of the training process for the models used in the LTSS API |

-## NHSX AI Lab Skunkworks
+## NHS AI Lab Skunkworks
-The project is supported by the NHSX AI Lab Skunkworks, which exists within the NHS AI Lab to support the health and care community to rapidly progress ideas from the conceptual stage to a proof of concept.
+The project is supported by the NHS AI Lab Skunkworks, which exists within the NHS AI Lab to support the health and care community to rapidly progress ideas from the conceptual stage to a proof of concept.

-Find out more about the [NHSX AI Lab Skunkworks](https://www.nhsx.nhs.uk/ai-lab/ai-lab-programmes/skunkworks/).
+Find out more about the [NHS AI Lab Skunkworks](https://www.nhsx.nhs.uk/ai-lab/ai-lab-programmes/skunkworks/).
 Join our [Virtual Hub](https://future.nhs.uk/connect.ti/system/text/register) to hear more about future crowdsourcing event opportunities.
 Get in touch with the Skunkworks team at [aiskunkworks@nhsx.nhs.uk](aiskunkworks@nhsx.nhs.uk).